 Initiated in 2004 and adopted by The Business Times in 2005, The Business Times Budding Artists Fund (BT BAF) originated from a conviction that no child should be denied the opportunity to pursue the arts to a lack of financial resources.
 BT BAF believes that the arts transforms lives and seeks to provide young people from financially-disadvantaged backgrounds with access and opportunities to experience the arts.
 Since 2005, BT BAF has reached out to more than 20,000 beneficiaries through a variety of programmes comprising of arts training, camps, workshops and signature events.
 Beneficiaries receive structured arts training at The Little Arts Academy and 10 Square @ Orchard Central.

-We offer opportunities for children and youth to receive training in four genres of arts – Music, Dance, Theatre and Visual Arts, regardless of their personal or financial circumstances.
+We offer opportunities for children and youth to receive training in five genres of the arts – Music, Dance, Theatre, Visual Arts, and Tech+Art [Digital Arts] – regardless of their personal or financial circumstances.